RoboPhred/discrelog/README.md

 Press the play button in the top right to compile and run your circuit.
 During operation, you can click on buttons to toggle their state.

-For the moment, only buttons and LEDs in the root circuit will function, and only root circuit connections will light up to reflect their status.
+Double click on ICs to view the state of the circuit for that specific ICs.
+Clicking on a circuit in the circuit list will not show live values, as it will not have any instance of the IC to reflect.

 ### Editing Controls

-On Mac, `command` replaces `ctrl` and `option` replaces `alt`.
+On Mac, `command` replaces `ctrl`.

 - Select item: `left-click`
 - Toggle item in current selection: `ctrl + left-click`
 - Add item to current selection: `shift + left-click`
 - Remove item from current selection: `ctrl + shift + left-click`
-- Activate Button: `alt + left-click`
 - Delete Selection: `backspace` or `delete`
 - Select All in Circuit: `ctrl + a`
 - Copy Selected: `ctrl + c`